chevereto/v2/README.md

 Chevereto 3.X comes with user accounts, galleries, responsive layout and more.
 You can find feature differences in the [Chevereto comparision table](http://chevereto.com/free).

 ###Updates
-Chevereto 2.6.0 is the final release of 2.X series and there won't be any additional updates for new features or anything.
+Chevereto 2.6.0 actually is a very mature system and is the final release of Chevereto 2.X series.
 Updates will be only pushed only for security concerns and things like that.

 ###About the author
 Rodolfo Berrios is the creator of Chevereto which he started in 2007.
 You can find more about him in [his website](http://rodolfoberrios.com).

 ###License
 Chevereto 2.6.0 is copyrighted by Rodolfo Berríos and is released under the [MIT License](http://opensource.org/licenses/MIT).
 You can use Chevereto 2.6.0 freely in any project you want no strings attached.

 ##Minimum Requirements
-- PHP 5.0.0 with PDO, GD Library, cURL, BCMath
+- PHP 5.0 with PDO, GD Library, cURL, BCMath
 - MySQL 4

 ##Install